Zara-18-z/RHGAN-Portfolio/README.md

         - NPY_resize.py
     - Scraping.py: The scrapping program that scrapes images from Google Images.
     - Rotate.py: The Rotating program that rotates the scrapped images to have a larger dataset.
+- Environement.yaml: This file will allow you to load the same conda environement with the required packages that we used to develop and run this project.

 ## Supplemental Documents and Resources Used:
 - https://www.kaggle.com/code/isaklarsson/gan-art-generator/notebook